robertomanfreda/java-jwt/README.md

 ---

+WARNING, WORK IN PROGRESS.
+MANY CHANGES ARE COMING!

 Java-jwt is build on top of the com.nimbusds:nimbus-jose-jwt library.

 Basically providing 2 methods that you can access instantiating a new `JavaJWT` object: